 Competencies: Other Perspectives and Reflection and Application

 This combined opening program offers an amazing opportunity to hear about and discuss critical questions shaping leadership education.
-Dr. Corey Seemiller, Dr. Kathy Guthrie, Dr. David Rosch, and Dr. Sadhana Hall will guide the conversation using the questions below.
+Dr. Corey Seemiller, Dr. Kathy Guthrie, Dr. David Rosch, and Ms. Sadhana Hall will guide the conversation using the questions below.

 What are critical questions leadership educators need to be thinking about today?